pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

 7/13/2015.

 Understanding which tickets are linked with permits turns out to be quite difficult.
-A naieve attempt to link any ticket with any permits that overlap in location and time yields a number of tickets unrelated to parking, such as having expired or missing license plates.
+A naive attempt to link any ticket with any permits that overlap in location and time yields a number of tickets unrelated to parking, such as having expired or missing license plates.
 Since our project was specifically interested in how permits limit parking and result in tickets as a result of